myselfHimanshu/data-summit-blog/content/posts/cnn_02.md

     test(model, device, test_loader)
 ```

+We have used, torch.no_grad() to make sure test data does not "leak" into the model.

 You might be getting very low accuracy on test dataset.
 This shouldn't happen.

-Find the error above and comment below.
+> FIND THE ERROR IN ABOVE CODE AND COMMENT BELOW

 I have included colab notebook [link](https://gist.github.com/myselfHimanshu/b9f9f024c14eaa87a271172746b79eac).
 Run and play around.